Alliancce1512/shortie-project-progress/README.md

 - ✅ JSON API + frontend visualization
 - ✅ Fully responsive (mobile + desktop)
 - ✅ Dark/light mode support with persistent theme
+- ✅ Short codes are generated using a random 6-character alphanumeric string
+- ✅ Secret codes are generated as secure 20-character hex strings using crypto-random generation
+- ✅ All links and APIs are served over HTTPS via a valid Let's Encrypt SSL certificate

 ---